Are you an adviser? Go to Unbiased Pro

 What is a drawdown pension?

-Once you have reached retirement age in the UK, you have the option to withdraw 25% of your pension as a lump sum, tax-free.
+Once you have reached the UK retirement age (currently 66 for men and women, but this is set to rise), you can withdraw 25% of your pension as a lump sum, tax-free.

 After your initial 25% withdrawal, you may choose to withdraw the remaining 75% of your pension as a one-off taxable lump sum, invest it in an annuity, or transfer it to a drawdown pension plan.